ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/02-mergesort.md

 4. Finally there are some stray elements in either *left* or *right*:
     - Just add them to the end of the *result*.

 You can try to sort a bookshelf in this way.
-You will quickly notice that it is very difficult to do the merging in-place, efficiently (that is, without “sliding” the books in the left part).
+You will quickly notice that it is very difficult to do the merging in-place, efficiently (that is, without "sliding" the books in the left part).
 But if you instead move the books out of the shelf and merge back in, it becomes easy.
-And this intuition is true also for a computer implementation – making Mergesort in-place is difficult, and quite costly.
-This is the main disadvantage with this sorting algorithm – we need to allocate extra space.
+And this intuition is true also for a computer implementation -- making Mergesort in-place is difficult, and quite costly.
+This is the main disadvantage with this sorting algorithm -- we need to allocate extra space.

 #### Allocating extra space in practice